zsyailihui/health/readme.txt

-Git is a verson control system.
+Git is a distrbuted verson control system.
 GIt is free softwere.